smapiot/piral/docs/questions/tooling.md

 ---------------------------------------

-## What about mono repos?
+## What about monorepos?

 Piral was developed to be used in distributed environments, where each pilet could be in its own repository.
-Nevertheless, for convenience and to get a head start we fully support the mono repo use case, too.
+Nevertheless, for convenience and to get a head start we fully support the monorepo use case, too.

 We advise you to use the following tools:

 1. Yarn: `npm i yarn@1 -g`
 2. Lerna: `npm i lerna -g`

-To set up a mono repo we encourage you to run in your desired repository:
+To set up a monorepo we encourage you to run in your desired repository:

 1. Run `npx lerna init`
 2. Add `piral-cli` to `devDependencies`